CoreyC315/Cloud-Cafe-Order-Stream/Documentation/phase 3: terraform setup/readme.md

 Make a new folder for terraform configurations

-Once in put in this code to configure your setup
+Once in put in this code to configure your setup.
+Make a main.tf

 ```bash
 # Configure the AzureRM Provider